circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 ➜  ~ ✗
 ```

-You can add that key to known_hosts by runing the following command:
+You can add the key to known_hosts by running the following command:
 ```
 ssh-keyscan github.com >> ~/.ssh/known_hosts
 ```